arthurhu1872/physical-ai-stl/README.md

    java -version
    ```

-   If the version is lower than 21, follow your operating system’s instructions to install [OpenJDK 21](https://jdk.java.net/21/) or a compatible distribution.
+   If the version is lower than 21, follow your operating system's instructions to install [OpenJDK 21](https://jdk.java.net/21/) or a compatible distribution.

 4. **Run the example scripts**.
 These scripts demonstrate a basic offline STL evaluation (via RTAMT) and a spatio‑temporal evaluation (via MoonLight):